ymgupta/lorawan-stack/doc/content/integrations/mqtt/_index.md

 Make sure to copy your API key now, since it will no longer be visible after leaving the page for security reasons.
 You can now login using an MQTT client with the application ID `app1` as user name and the newly generated API key as password.

+>Note: If using Cloud Hosted, login using an MQTT client with the application ID and tenant ID `app1@tenant1` as user name and the newly generated API key as password.
+See the [Cloud Hosted MQTT instructions]({{< relref src="/cloud-hosted" >}}) for more information.

 ## MQTT Clients

 There are many MQTT clients available.
 Great clients are `mosquitto_pub` and `mosquitto_sub`, part of [Mosquitto](https://mosquitto.org).